lmeller-git/tinyOS/README.md

-# Limine Rust Template
+# TinyOS

-This repository will demonstrate how to set up a basic kernel in Rust using Limine.
+a tiny OS

 ## How to use this?